If I asked you who your book was aimed at, could you tell me?

 If you’re starting out, you want to give yourself a good head-start with your marketing.
 This is especially important if you are using Paid Advertising.
 Because then you’re wasting money as well.

-If you liked this post, you might also enjoy my Think About The Readers that covers things to think when writing your novel.
+If you liked this post, you might also enjoy my Why it’s important to think about your readers that covers things to think when writing your novel.

 ~ ☆ ~ ☆ ~ ☆ ~ ☆ ~ ☆ ~ ☆ ~ ☆ ~ ☆ ~ ☆ ~ ☆ ~ ☆ ~ ☆ ~ ☆ ~ ☆ ~ ☆ ~ ☆ ~ ☆ ~ ☆ ~ ☆ ~ ☆ ~